 Let us now have a quick look at the different steps of carrying out code audits.

 - When the code audit is carried out manually, it goes through three different phases, respectively as reviewing of frontend code, backend code, and infrastructure.

 - The reviewing of the front end code takes care of detecting coding issues impacting the user experience like the loading speed.

 - The review of the backend code goes deeper into the core codebase for finding how the code is interacting with and accommodating other tools.
 This review process also analyses the security vulnerabilities.

-- The infrastructure review finally takes holistic care of a lot of aspects of a system including the hardware, software application, development processes, and the responsibilities.
-This review process is also about enforcing best development practices and following widely acclaimed system recommendations.
+- The infrastructure review finally takes holistic care of a lot of aspects of a system including the hardware, software application, development processes, and responsibilities.
+This review process is also about enforcing the best software development practices and following widely acclaimed system recommendations.

 Now that we have explained the processes of code auditing, we need to spare a few words on the challenges and precautions regarding code audit.
 A code auditing process can be a really challenging task with the responsibility of reviewing thousands of code lines.
 This is why it is ideal to make use of a checklist and break down the entire review process into different modules to concentrate on reviewing each module separately.

 Generally, software engineers from both the team of the original software producer and the buyer company review the code and they become familiar with the software functionalities and the structure of the software.
 Now, a deeper manual audit is carried out for the frontend, backend, and infrastructure of the software.
 At last, all the auditing reports are compiled into a comprehensive report listing various issues and corresponding solutions.